Python Security Guide

 Legal and Ethical Requirements:

-• Always work in isolated lab environments
+• Always work in isolated lab environments disconnected from production networks

-• Never deploy against production systems without proper authorization
+• Never deploy against production systems without proper authorization and change control

-• Document all testing activities
+• Document all testing activities with timestamps, scope, and approval records

-• Follow responsible disclosure for vulnerabilities found
+• Follow responsible disclosure for vulnerabilities discovered during authorized testing

 Understanding Modern Attack Patterns